 Reef Catchments is working to restore and increase the resilience of our region in response to the impact of natural disasters, in particular Severe Tropical Cyclone (STC) Debbie.

-Australian and Queensland Government funding has been provided through the National Disaster Relief and Recovery Program (NDRRA).
+Australian and Queensland Government funding has been provided through the Natural Disaster Relief and Recovery Program (NDRRA).
 Our recovery projects have a long-term goal to help build a landscape more equipped to withstand and recover from any natural disasters of the future.

 Cyclone Debbie impact